 43. How would you advise patients who are interested in visiting an acupuncturist or a chiropractor?

-44. When is it appropriate to participate in assisted suicide of a patient?
+44. When is it appropriate to participate in the assisted suicide of a patient?
 Why or why not?

 45. A Kootenay town runs a health-collective that provides various alternative and traditional forms of medicine.
 The physicians there encourage parents of small children not to vaccinate their children.
 Discuss the positive and negative impacts of this opinion.